Located in Northern Norway, Tromsø is a true winter wonderland that offers some of the best snowmobiling in the world.

 How much is a typical snowmobile tour from Tromsø?

 Tours usually start around US$200 per person for trips that last a few hours.
-Longer trips can go up to US$500 (that snowmobile fuel sure is expensive!).
+Full-day trips start from around US$350 and multi-day trips much more (that snowmobile fuel sure is expensive!).

 In most cases, the price of the tour will include a professional guide, transport to the snowmobile base, warm suits and boots, safety equipment, thorough training – and sometimes even lunch and snacks too.